abagayev/stop-russia/automation/aws-terraform/README.md

 ### Limitations

 This is ad-hoc solution.
-Author does'nt bear any responsibility
+Author does'nt bear any responsibility.

-Don't forget to remove used instances with `terraform destroy`
+Don't forget to remove used instances with `terraform destroy`.

 ### Contributing